raganwald/raganwald.github.com/_posts/2015-06-17-functional-mixins.md

   //=> false
 {% endhighlight %}

 Do you need to implement `instanceof`?
-Quite possibly not, especially if you are trying to "roll your own polymorphism."
+Quite possibly not.
+"Rolling your own polymorphism" is usually a last resort.
 But it can be handy for writing test cases, and a few daring framework developers might be working on multiple dispatch and pattern-matching for functions.

 ### closing thoughts